Donovan-Lab-at-ASU/Lab_Management/travel_protocols/README.md

 ![Concur Top Bar](./screenshots/top-bar-request.png)

 2. You will be asked to fill out the "header" of the request.
 For simplicity, create a name that includes your last name, the destination and the month. (dept, cost center, buisness type, prpupose).
-*Note*: The Department ID, Cost Center and the Project/Gift/Grant/Program should always be the same as the ones shown here.
+Always check with Mary on which Project/Gift/Grant/Program should be used.
+Once you fill in the Project/Gift/Grant/Program, the Department ID and Cost Center will autofill.

 ![Example Header](./screenshots/header-ex.png)